Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler: Organizing bifurcations: Resting Crawling regimes

 \section{Organizing bifurcations: \\ Resting \& Crawling regimes}

 The ability of the excitable crawler to self-sustain peristaltic waves---i.e., alternating body contractions and relaxations---leading to locomotion depends upon the operating parameter regime.
 For example, if either of the gains $\pi_\nd{s}$ or $\pi_\nd{V}$ is set to zero in \eqref{eq:dimensionless_electromechanical_dynamics_movingFrame} the bi-directional coupling between the crawler's body and the excitable controller is broken and the crawler is left unable to crawl.
-This observation motivates the characterization of the organizing bifurcations in the excitable crawler dynamics and the consequent definition of parameter regimes of interest.
+This observation motivates the characterization of some of the organizing bifurcations in the excitable crawler dynamics and the consequent definition of parameter regimes of interest.
 Such regimes characterize sets of parameter values where the crawler is able to crawl and provide guidelines to select the operation point for the soft robot.
-In the remainder of this section, we characterize organizing bifurcations in the closed-loop system \eqref{eq:dimensionless_electromechanical_dynamics_movingFrame} considering the sensorimotor gain $\pi_{\nd{s}}$ as the bifurcation parameter.
-We start by showing that a Hopf bifurcation induces the onset of stable peristaltic waves.
+In the remainder of this section, we characterize some key organizing bifurcations in the closed-loop system \eqref{eq:dimensionless_electromechanical_dynamics_movingFrame} considering the sensorimotor gain $\pi_{\nd{s}}$ as the bifurcation parameter.
+We introduce the following assumption \begin{assumption}[Parameter ranges] $\pi_\nd{s}>0, \; \pi_\nd{V}>0, \; \pi_\nd{\varepsilon}>0, \; \pi_\nd{c}>0, \; \pi_\nd{f}>0, \; \pi_\nd{l}>0, \; \nd{n_f} > 0, \; \zeta \geq 0$. \end{assumption}